mhpi/hydroDL/README.md

 # Citations

+If you find our code to be useful, please cite the following papers:

 K. Fang, M. Pan, and CP.
-Shen, [The value of SMAP for long-term soil moisture estimation with the help of deep learning](https://ieeexplore.ieee.org/document/8497052), Transactions on Geoscience and Remote Sensing, doi: 10.1109/TGRS.2018.2872131 (2018)
+Shen, [The value of SMAP for long-term soil moisture estimation with the help of deep learning], Transactions on Geoscience and Remote Sensing, doi: 10.1109/TGRS.2018.2872131 (2018) https://ieeexplore.ieee.org/document/8497052

 K. Fang, CP.
-Shen, D. Kifer and X. Yang, [Prolongation of SMAP to Spatio-temporally Seamless Coverage of Continental US Using a Deep Learning Neural Network](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2017GL075619), Geophysical Research Letters, doi: 10.1002/2017GL075619, preprint accessible at: arXiv:1707.06611 (2017)
+Shen, D. Kifer and X. Yang, [Prolongation of SMAP to Spatio-temporally Seamless Coverage of Continental US Using a Deep Learning Neural Network], Geophysical Research Letters, doi: 10.1002/2017GL075619, preprint accessible at: arXiv:1707.06611 (2017) https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2017GL075619

+Shen, CP., [A trans-disciplinary review of deep learning research and its relevance for water resources scientists], Water Resources Research.
+54(11), 8558-8593, doi: 10.1029/2018WR022643 (2018) https://doi.org/10.1029/2018WR022643

 # Example